VIP-SMUR/vip-smur.github.io/docs/index.md

 ## 📝 The Problem

-Many performance-related decisions in architecture happen too late in the decision-making process to make sure it absolutely suits the clients' purposes.
+Many performance-related decisions in architecture happen too late in the decision-making process to make sure they absolutely suits the clients' purposes.
 We believe this hinders true [urban regeneration](https://unhabitat.org/topic/urban-regeneration).
 This research course challenges this status quo by developing software tools that empower communities and urban decision-makers.

 <figure markdown="span">
   ![SustainLab Logo](images/SVG/InfluenceCurveWhite.svg#dark-only){ align=left, width="640",  .off-glb}